What is Neuropsychology?

 The Importance of Neuropsychology

 The brain’s ability to heal after illness or injury is critically important to neuropsychology.
-Neuropsychologists are often concerned with assessing conditions that harm brain health, such as traumatic brain injury (TBI), Alzheimer’s disease, Parkinson’s, and brain recovery after strokes.
-Neuropsychologists carry out complex psychometric testing that determines the degree of injury a person’s brain has undergone due to disease or injury.
-This kind of assessment is vital to creating a treatment plan.
+Neuropsychologists are often concerned with assessing conditions that harm brain health such as:

 Some neuropsychologists treat problems with learning, such as dyslexia.
 Others, such as developmental neuropsychologists, address issues that arise from disorders like autism spectrum disorder.

-Clinical Neuropsychology, Psychotherapy and Neurology
+Clinical Neuropsychology, Psychotherapy, and Neurology

-Neuropsychology Education and Training
+Neuropsychology Schooling and Training

 Clifton Stamp